 Modeling with NIEM in Enterprise Architect starts with the standard types defined by the NIEM Technical Architecture Committee and the Object Management Group NIEM-UML specification, as described here.
 These are available from our Reusable Asset Server and the Model Patterns wizard.
 To import these into your model:

-- Open the Model Wizard to the 'Model Patterns' page - Find the Perspective 'NIEM 3 and 4' - Select the Packages required for your model - Click on 'Create Patterns' to import the selected patterns into your model.
+- Open the Start Page 'Create from Pattern' tab (the Model Wizard) - Find the Perspective 'NIEM 3, 4 and 5' - Select the Packages required for your model - Click on the Create Model(s) button to import the selected patterns into your model.